 The only problem with these homemade protein bars is that they don't travel well in warm weather.
 So take a cooler bag along with you if you plan to eat them on the road when it's not cool.

-One warm weather tip - making these homemade vegan protein bars and the topping with cocoa butter instead of coconut oil will make them more stable.
+Making these homemade vegan protein bars with cocoa butter instead of coconut oil will make them a lot more stable.

 Recipe Notes and Substitutions